Husein Cumber: Political fundraising

 In 2004, Cumber was recognized as being President Bush's youngest Ranger (individuals who raised $200,000 or more).
-Cumber has been involved in fundraising efforts for several candidates and has personally donated heavily to Republican Party candidates.
+Cumber has been involved in fundraising efforts for several candidates, and has personally donated heavily to Republican Party candidates.

 Boards and affiliations

-In 2024, Mr. Cumber was appointed as an Inaugural Member to the Surface Transportation Board's Passenger Rail Advisory Committee.
-Cumber is a current board member of the Sanford School of Public Policy at Duke University, the Florida Chamber of Commerce, and Take Stock in Children.
+In 2024, Cumber was appointed as an inaugural member to the Surface Transportation Board's Passenger Rail Advisory Committee.
+He is a current board member of the Sanford School of Public Policy at Duke University, the Florida Chamber of Commerce, and Take Stock in Children.
 Cumber previously served as a board member of JEA, the eighth largest community-owned electric utility company in the United States and the largest in Florida; he was also on the board of directors of the Florida State College Foundation.
 He is the past president of the Florida Railroad Association and past board member of the Coalition for America's Gateways and Trade Corridors.
 Cumber has previously served on the boards of the North Broward YMCA, the Florida Telecommunications Industry Association and the Strategic Intermodal Transportation Advisory Committee.
-Cumber was a founding member of the Florida Intermodal Transportation Association and is a graduate of Leadership Florida.
+He was a founding member of the Florida Intermodal Transportation Association and is a graduate of Leadership Florida.

 Philanthropy

-In 2022, Cumber and his wife donated $1.825 million to the Duke University Sanford School of Public Policy, to fund a Professorship focused on national security.
+In 2022, Cumber and his wife donated $1.825 million to the Duke University Sanford School of Public Policy, to fund a professorship focused on national security.

-In 2007, Cumber donated $291,000 to his alma mater, Marjory Stoneman Douglas High School located in Parkland, Florida, to construct a football stadium on the campus in his parents' name.
+In 2007, Cumber donated $291,000 to his alma mater, Marjory Stoneman Douglas High School, in Parkland, Florida, to construct a football stadium on the campus in his parents' name.
 Stoneman Douglas opened its doors in 1990 without a football stadium.
 Until the completion of Cumber Stadium in the fall of 2007, the football team, the Eagles, played all "home" games at nearby Coral Springs High School.

 Personal life

-Cumber and his wife LeAnna have two children and reside in Jacksonville, Florida.
+Cumber and his wife LeAnna have two children, and reside in Jacksonville, Florida.